Making soap is something I’ve wanted to do but never had the courage.

 After seeing how much fun they’ve had with it, I’ve decided to face my fears and take on the task.
-But the reason I’ve been so fearful of it is because of the lye.
+However, the reason I’ve been so fearful of it is because of the lye.

 Yes, I know you can buy the soap base to avoid lye, but I really wanted to give the old fashion version a try.

 So today I’m going to share with you what I’ve come to learn about lye.

 I’ve learned the more you know about your fear you usually begin to realize that there is less to fear than you once imagined.

 Our ancestors cleaned themselves, their children, and their clothes in lye soap.
 I was quite surprised to find out that archaeologists actually found recipes for lye soap in ancient Mesopotamian writings.